vigetlabs/craft-starter-module/README.md

 # Craft CMS Starter Module

-This module is the starting place for creating a [Craft CMS Module](https://docs.craftcms.com/v3/extend/module-guide.html).
+This module is the sample for creating a [Craft CMS Module](https://docs.craftcms.com/v3/extend/module-guide.html).
+This extends from the [Viget Base composer package](https://github.com/vigetlabs/craft-viget-base), so that functionality can be included on the site without having to duplicate it.
+Be sure to use the latest version of the package in your `composer.json`.

 ## Installation